We all want to be leading and working in effective teams. But what does this mean?

 In my experience, an effective team does two important things.

 Firstly, an effective team does the right work.
 This means that the work helps to satisfy your team’s customers.
 These customers might be inside or outside your company.
 A happy customer means that your team is doing the right work.

 Next, an effective team does the work right.
 This means that the team is efficient.
 There aren’t many errors and the right processes and systems are in place so that the team has less overhead.
 When a team is not doing the work right, you typically have too many people, doing too much manual, time consuming work.

 Having an Effective Team Means Cutting Out the Busywork

 Busywork is work that has little value.
-If your team is focused on busywork, it means they are spending valuable time on tasks that nobody cares about.
+If your team is focused on busywork, it means they are spending valuable time on tasks that nobody cares about, or bring little reward.

 Unfortunately, busywork is common in many organisations and is the enemy of the effective team.